Codemon72/Spickzettel/Shopify.md

 `shopify version`

+To login use the `--store` flag + value with your first shopify command:
-`shopify login --store example-store.myshopify.com`
+`shopify theme dev --store example-store.myshopify.com`

+Run `shopify theme info` to view which store you're currently logged in to

 `mkdir example-store`

 `shopify theme pull` - download one of the themes (opens a dialogue) - Docs: https://shopify.dev/themes/tools/cli/theme-commands#pull

+Run the theme on your local machine:
-`shopify theme serve`
+`shopify theme dev`

 `shopify theme push --unpublished --json`
   - `--unpublished` - uploads the theme to the theme library as a new unpublished theme.